×

 Key dates

-If your course starts between June 2023-August 2023, you must apply during cycle 1, otherwise we will not be able to consider your application.
+If your course starts between June -August 2024, you must apply during cycle 1.
+Otherwise we will not be able to consider your application.

 You may apply only once in any given year (either in cycle 1 or cycle 2 but not both).